atmin/jtmpl/README.md

 How
 ---

-1. Compile Mustache-compatible template using a `model` object into a valid HTML string (with added metadata)
+1. Compile template using a `model` object into a valid HTML string (with added metadata)

 	`Stage1` can be processed server-side or browser-side